 Citizens of Denmark make about 90 percent of their payments with credit cards or e-wallets, according to USA Today.
-And a 2016 TSYS survey showed that most Americans prefer to use credit and debit cards over cash.
+And data from 2020 shows that most Americans prefer to make payments online or with their phones.
 What does this mean?

 Why Cryptocurrency Will Succeed